 Among other activities you can do on Perhentian are kayaking, supping, hiking – there is a trail that goes around the island.
 The easiest way of getting to the Perhentian Kecil is to take a boat from Kuala Besut, a small town on the coast.
 There are buses heading this way from many Malaysian cities and towns.

 Tusan Beach is a hidden gem of the Miri province, a place still unknown to most guidebooks and therefore ignored by the tourist, not even all the people of Miri know about it.
 And yet it is an incredible place, maybe the best thing to see around here, and one of the most scenic beaches in Southeast Asia.

-Around the parking area, on the top of the cliff, there are some vendors’ stall selling fruit shakes, skewers and coconuts, we try the roasted coconut, grilled on bonfire, basically it just has hot water inside.
-This stalls though are only open during the weekends.
+Around the parking area, on the top of the cliff, there are some vendors’ stall selling fruit shakes, skewers and coconuts, we try the roasted coconut, grilled on a bonfire, basically it just has hot water inside.
+These stalls though are only open during the weekends.

 Tusan Beach is just 40km south of Miri along the coastal road (Q642), there’s a small sign that leads to a short cul-de-sac to the parking lot.
 We describe this road in details in the article about Niah caves national park.

 The trek to Teluk Pako is one of the shortest hike (1.2km) in Bako National Park.
 It leads to a beautiful beach where a big group of proboscis monkey lives.
 And indeed we saw them, they are many, males, females and cubs of different ages.

 Across the planet these monkeys can only be found here in Borneo, it is exciting.
 They are reddish, have long arms and big bellies, when the people of Borneo first saw the Dutch people they immediately associated them with those monkeys.